-For further information please download the Winton and Margaret Bear Charitable Trust application guidelines.
+For further information please download the Winton and Margaret Bear application guidelines.

-The Winton and Margaret Bear Charitable Trust is registered as a charitable entity (#CC10199) under the Charities Commission.
+The Winton and Margaret Bear Charitable Trust is registered as a charitable entity (#CC10199) with Charities Services.

 Who were Winton and Margaret Bear?